Naghmehd/request-response/README.md

 * Be able to appropriate format responses
 * Be able to handle errors

+Requirements:

+* Code must adhear to the ruby style guide.

 Steps to achieve the above objectives:

 * Create an array of users.
 The users Array be full of hashes that have first_name, last_name, and age as fields.